 We are not selling your e-mail addresses and MailChimp is managing everything at this point so you can subscribe and unsubscribe from the list as you want.
 MailChimp has a great system for managing it.
-The goal of our newsletter is to be a tool for our readers that they may or may not use.
+The goal of our newsletter is to be an easy tool for our readers can use rather than being a burden.

 I hope this is a useful way to keep current on STH even if you do not have time to drop by every day.

 We are not promoting the newsletter via overlays and pop-ups.
-Those are very effective, but they are bad for readers.
+Those are very effective, but they have a negative impact on the reader experience.
 I do not like them, so as long as I have a say, we are not going to have newsletter signup overlays.
 I run STH as something I would want to visit daily even if I did not work on it.
 Likewise, the STH Weekly Newsletter is designed to be something I would want to receive.
-It is a simple formula that all too often is disregarded in the space.
+It is a simple formula that all too often is disregarded in the tech website space.